tjmahr/dissertation/docs/index.md

   learning, we can understand how individual differences in language ability arise and identify strategies for closing language gaps between children.
-Word recognition—the process of mapping incoming speech sounds to known or novel words—has been shown to predict later language outcomes.
+Word recognition—the process of mapping incoming speech sounds to known or novel words—has been shown in toddlers to predict later language outcomes.
 We do not know how this ability develops over time, and we do not know when word recognition is most predictive of future outcomes.
   This project will provide an integrated account of how word recognition